New Vs Old Garage Door Installation: What You Need to Know

 Choosing an Installer and Warranty: What to Ask Before You Sign

-Clarify scope in writing: site survey, framing corrections, header reinforcement, weather-sealing, opener calibration, and sensor placement.
+Clarify scope in writing: survey, framing, header reinforcement, weather-sealing, opener calibration, and sensors.
+Confirm timeline and cleanup.

 If you’re unsure about the risk or warranty coverage, this guide on DIY or hire a pro can help you decide the safest route.